 USDA OIG Hotline

 The USDA Office of the Inspector General verifies and investigates SNAP fraud reports.
 You can report fraud online through the OIG Hotline.
 You'll need to select whether you want to remain confidential, use your name in the report or submit an anonymous complaint.
 If you want to remain confidential, your name will be revealed only to the OIG.
 If report anonymously, you won't be contacted to answer any follow-up questions the agency may have, which could hinder the investigation.

 You can also file a report with your state.
 Generally, the state's department of human resources or social services handles SNAP fraud reports.
 If you are unsure of your state department's phone number, contact your local social services office and request the number from the clerk.

 You'll need to provide as much information as possible to support your allegation.
 The investigating agency will need the subject's full name and address.
 If you don't know the complete address, provide the city and state.
 The OIG fraud complaint form asks what the subject does for work, what they did wrong, when the incident occurred, when you were made aware of the problem and what rule they violated.
 If you're reporting a retailer, list the owner's name if known.

 Any supporting documents or evidence you have must be faxed to 202-690-2474 or mailed to USDA, OIG Hotline, P. O. Box 23399, Washington, D.C.
 20026-3399.
 When submitting any documents, include a note stating that you filed a complaint online.

-Suspected SNAP fraud is reviewed and investigated if there's enough information.
+Suspected SNAP fraud is always reviewed and investigated if enough information was provided to the agency.
 If the investigation determines the subject isn't committing SNAP fraud, you won't be punished for the false allegation.
 If the suspect is found guilty of fraud, she may be permanently banned from the SNAP program.
 Depending on the type of fraud, she also may face criminal charges, which can lead to imprisonment.